hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-machine-learning-development-environment/home-1.md

 • Track and reproduce their work with experiment tracking that works out of the box, covering code versions, metrics, checkpoints, and hyperparameters

 Using a comprehensive array of features integrated into an easy-to-use, high-performance ML environment, ML engineers can focus on building better models, instead of managing IT infrastructure.
-Using the HPE Machine Learning Development Environment that supports both cloud and on-premises deployment infrastructure, practitioners can develop models using PyTorch, TensorFlow™, or Keras.
+Using the HPE Machine Learning Development Environment that supports both cloud and on-premises deployment infrastructure, practitioners can develop models using PyTorch, TensorFlow, or Keras.
 HPE Machine Learning Development Environment also integrates seamlessly with today’s most popular ML tools for data preparation and model deployment.

 H﻿PE Machine Learning Development Environment is built upon the widely popular open source training platform, [Determined](determined.ai).
 You can see related articles about Determined on the HPE Developer portal [here](https://developer.hpe.com/platform/determined-ai/home).